Mercantile Bank of India, London and China: Early years: 1853–1900

-Transition years : 1900–1959
+Transition years: 1900–1959

 There was a re-consolidation of its operations at the beginning of the 20th century; and in 1912 it again became an issuer of Hong Kong banknotes, a privilege it retained until 1974.

 During the Second World War, the Mercantile Bank had to close down several offices in the Far East, but it managed to re-open its offices after the war.
 The Hong Kong office re-opened in February 1946 and the Shanghai office in 1945, but was closed down its Shanghai operations in 1952 due to the Communist party rule.
 In 1952, total assets of the bank totalled US$205.5 million.

-Amalgamation into HSBC and divestment : 1959–1987
+Amalgamation into HSBC and divestment: 1959–1987

 The bank was acquired in 1959 by The Hongkong and Shanghai Banking Corporation.
 By then its name had been shortened again, to the Mercantile Bank Ltd. The former office in Bombay now houses the HSBC Group's Head Office in India.

 The Mercantile Bank continued to issue Hong Kong banknotes until the early 1970s.
 The signing of the historic Sino-British Joint Declaration in 1984, provided HSBC added impetus to expand overseas and sold the entity - Mercantile Bank, Ltd to Citibank the same year as part of its consolidation strategy.
 It was eventually sold to the Bank of Tokyo-Mitsubishi, Ltd. in 1987.

-Not to be confused with Bombay Mercantile Bank which a is Co-operative bank.